 Students take partners for the graceful waltz or the whirling heel and toe polka and learn to retell events through movement.
 Choral speaking is introduced and the use of vocal skills to build atmosphere.
-Vocal projection and the importance of good spatial awareness are focussed on.
+Vocal projection and the importance of good spatial awareness are focused on.
 Classics in Children's Literature are reinterpreted in a contemporary way using movement and mask.
 Students continue learning to employ a range of communication skills and tools.
-Visual literacy and higher order thinking skills, through the interpretation of symbols are introduced.
+Visual literacy and higher order thinking skills, through the interpretation of symbols are extended.

-Unit 4 Building with Script
+Unit 4 Escapists